| | |

 About the Ferry’s

-It depends on what company you book with, but all the catamarans were rather large and can fit a couple of hundred people.
-In particular, the Green Island Big Cat reef cruise we took was 33 metres in Length, had three different levels (the top deck is outdoors), and could fit 330 passengers.
+In particular, the Big Cat reef cruise we took was 33 metres in Length, had three different levels (the top deck is outdoors), and could fit 330 passengers

 When we first arrived, we were directed to the middle level to collect our snorkelling hire equipment.
 We have the option for Snorkel, Mask, and Fins, but thinking in the summer they also supply the Stinger Suits.
-This is given to you with a small deposit, and you’ll get that back when you return the gear.
-After that, it was a matter of finding a seat and getting comfortable.

 At this stage, I must mention the importance of Sick sickness tablets.
 If you are prone to sick sickness, then this is the point you should take them.
 It is a preventative, so after you get sick, it’s already too late, and you just have to last the distance.

 You have the option to sit at any level you want, but if you do get seasick, then the bottom level at the back is your best option.
-There is a small café on board serving Tea, Coffee, and a few choices of Snacks (chips and Chocolate) Beer, and soft drinks

 Big Cat Green Island Ferrys

-How far is Green Island from Cairns
+How far is the Island from Cairns

 It will take about 1 hour and 15 minutes to get from Green Island to Cairns.
 Therefore, it’s handy to bring something with you for entertainment like a book or games for the return journey.
 Especially if you have small children!
 Many will sit around chatting, or you could always catch a few ZZZZ’s and take a nap.